-At this time, it is important to recognize and thank the many participants who have worked to bring the plan to this stage.
+At this time, it is important to recognize and thank the many participants who have worked to bring the plan.
 The Preservation Plan Steering Committee has truly led the planning process and its content.
 All members have fully participated in committee meetings; reviewed and commented on drafts; and have generously shared their expertise and insights on historic preservation work in Washington.
 Natasha Fedo of BERK Associates together with Teresa Brum of Brum and Associates have been instrumental throughout the planning process, managing all aspects from drafting text to public participation.
-Also crucial to shaping the plan has been State Historic Preservation Officer Allyson Brooks and DAHP staff who have been reviewing, commenting, and providing valuable insights.
-Please see a complete list of Steering Committee members and DAHP staff beginning on page 34 of the draft.
+Also crucial to shaping the plan has been State Historic Preservation Officer Allyson Brooks and DAHP staff who reviewed, commented, and provided valuable insights.
+Please see a complete list of Steering Committee members and DAHP staff in the plan.
 Finally, everyone who has provided comment at meetings, workshops, or the on-line survey are thanked for participating and sharing your valuable time.

 Questions on the plan can be directed to Greg Griffith at firstname.lastname@example.org or calling 360-586-3073 or mailed to DAHP at POB 48343, Olympia WA 98504-8343.

 Washington State Standards for Cultural Resource Reporting - UPDATED 2/2/2017